Second Half Strategies

 Targeting Players with Favorable ROS or Playoff Schedules

 Looking at our positional Hot Spots reports, it's fairly easy to see which players have the most favorable rest-of-season and/or playoff schedules.
-For example, Andrew Luck has the best ROS schedule (18.5), while John Skelton has the worst (13.6).
-Luck is a player to target if you are going to need to string together a few wins to make the playoffs.
+For example, Robert Griffin III (18.3) has the most favorable rest-of-season schedule, while Andrew Luck (14.4) checks in with the worst.
+It wouldn't be a bad idea to swap Luck for Griffin given this information, especially if you need to string together a few wins to make the playoffs.

 Conversely, if you are sitting pretty in first place, you can target players who have favorable schedules in the fantasy playoffs.
 The PO2 and PO3 columns in the Hot Spots tables provide the average SOS for playoff schedules that take place in Weeks 15-16 and Weeks 14-16, respectively.
-Looking at running backs, Ahmad Bradshaw has the best projected three-week playoff schedule (23.1), while the aforementioned Frank Gore has one of the worst playoff schedules (14.0).
-Older players tend to wear down as the season goes on (Gore saw 58% of his touches in 2011 in the first eight games), so with the tough schedule, it's not a recipe for success.
+Looking at running backs, LeSean McCoy (18.1) has the most favorable schedule in a three-week playoff, while Adrian Peterson (13.3) and Reggie Bush (13.3) have the most difficult playoff schedules.

-Remember, assuming his situation remains the same a positive number means that a player should see an increase in his production due to schedule, while a negative number would indicate a possible decrease.
+Remember, assuming his situation remains the same (and his matchups don't get significantly better or worse as the season wears on), a positive percentage means that a player should see an increase in his production due to schedule, while a negative percentage would indicate a probable decrease.

 |Tm||QB ROS||QB PO3||RB ROS||RB PO3||WR ROS||WR PO3||TE ROS||TE PO3|